The History of Haiti

 • The country was led by Jean-Jacques Dessalines, who declared himself Emperor but was assassinated two years later

-• Haiti was isolated by many countries, especially slaveholding powers like the U.S. and European empires
+• Haiti was isolated thanks to embargoes and blockages by many countries, especially slaveholding powers like the U.S. and European empires

 • France demanded a massive "independence debt" — 150 million francs — in exchange for recognition, which Haiti paid over 100 years, crippling its economy